Konvt/pgbar/docs/QuickStart.md

 The type of the callback function passed must satisfy `std::is_move_constructible`; and **should not** call any methods other than `config()` and `progress()` within the callback, otherwise it will lead to a *deadlock*.

+If you want to manually terminate the operation of an object and skip the execution of the callback function, you can call the object's `abort()` method.

 - - -

 ## `BlockBar`